-This major will prepare you with theoretical and applied skills in hydrological science and sustainable management, for areas such as water treatment, systems infrastructure engineering, marine life, and ethical and sustainable use of freshwater resources.
+Studying Freshwater at UC will involve theoretical and applied skills to understand and develop water treatment systems and infrastructure, and exploring the ethical and sustainable use of freshwater resources.

 Find out more about what you can do with a degree in Environmental Science.

 Level 2, Beatrice Tinsley building – see campus maps

 Te Whare Wānanga o Waitaha | University of Canterbury